People

 g.corbett@surrey.ac.uk

-Prof Greville G. Corbett is the leader of the Surrey Morphology Group.
-He is best known for his research on grammatical gender, number, agreement and colour terms as well as typological studies into various aspects of morphology including periphrasis, deponency and defectiveness.
+Prof Greville G. Corbett is best known for his research on grammatical gender, number, agreement and colour terms as well as typological studies into various aspects of morphology including periphrasis, deponency and defectiveness.
 He is a major proponent of Network Morphology, founder of Canonical Typology and an expert in Slavonic languages.

 p.everson@surrey.ac.uk